Dimensional Mail: USPS Mail Innovation Incentives

-June 24, 2015 Categories: Emerging Technologies, Industry News, USPS Updates Tags: digital color, digital inkjet print, direct mail, document marketing, engaging color documents, mail innovations, USPS incentives
+June 24, 2015 Categories: Customer Engagement, Emerging Technologies, Industry News, USPS Updates Tags: digital color, digital inkjet print, direct mail, document marketing, engaging color documents, mail innovations, USPS incentives

-Any company with a creative team or ad agency (and a decent DM budget) is familiar with three dimensional mailers.
+Any company with a creative team or ad agency (and a decent DM budget) is familiar with three-dimensional mailers.
 Marketers love creating them and take great pride in making pieces as fun, engaging and interactive as possible.
-And if higher recall and response rates are any indication, 3D mail can be big hit with consumers.
+And if higher recall and response rates are any indication, 3D mailers can be a big hit with consumers.

-Despite being more production-intensive than other mail types, three dimensional mail is often fairly lightweight and can be affordable to ship in larger quantities, according to the Postal Service.
+Despite being more production-intensive than other mail types, dimensional mail is often fairly lightweight and can be affordable to ship in larger quantities.

 When removed from their envelopes, dimensional mailers unfold, pop or pull easily into a cleverly interactive freestanding piece.
 According to research firm CRMTrends, response rates for popup direct mailers beat those of conventional flat pieces by as much as 40 percent.
 Smart marketers have added QR codes and NFC (near field communications) to 3D mail to help push reader engagement even higher.